-Modern technology has made our lives simpler and safer.
-So if you’re looking for ways to improve your home, updating its tech might be a good start.
+So if you’re living in one of the apartments for rent in Charleston and looking for ways to improve your home, updating its tech might be a good start.
 From ramping up the security to becoming more energy-efficient, there are many things you can do to make your house work for you.
 Plus, some of the following technology is relatively affordable, so you won’t break the bank installing it.

 1. Security System